 Flights to Sonoma County let you spend less time driving, more time tasting

-Most people who visit us here in Sonoma County and Napa Valley wine country fly into San Francisco or Oakland, then make the nearly two-hour drive up Highway 101.
-But did you know that you can now fly directly into wine country from many U.S. cities via Santa Rosa Airport?
+Most people who visit us here in Sonoma County and Napa Valley Wine Country fly into San Francisco or Oakland, then make the nearly two-hour drive up Highway 101.
+But did you know that you can fly directly into Wine Country from many U.S. cities via Santa Rosa Airport?
 It’s true!
-Instead of fighting traffic for hours during peak times, you could land at the charming Charles M. Schulz Sonoma County Airport (airport code STS)—named for the famous “Peanuts” creator who called the city home—and be just a 15-minute Uber ride from downtown Healdsburg or 45 minutes to Napa Valley.
-So why drive to wine country when you can fly?
+Instead of fighting traffic for hours during peak times, you could land at the charming (and recently renovated) Charles M. Schulz Sonoma County Airport (airport code STS)—named for the famous “Peanuts” creator who called the city home—and be just a 15-minute Uber/Lyft ride from downtown Healdsburg or 45 minutes to Napa Valley.
+If you don’t want to Uber, you can also easily pick-up a rental car from Sonoma County Airport.
+So why drive to Wine Country when you can fly?

 Commercial Airlines That Fly to Napa Sonoma Wine Country

 The following airlines offer service to Santa Rosa Airport, Charles M. Schulz Sonoma County Airport (STS).

 Beginning in 2007, Alaska was the first commercial airline to serve Santa Rosa Airport.
 Direct flights on Alaska Airlines are available to Santa Rosa, the largest city in Sonoma Wine Country, from the following cities: